RobotLearning/traj-gen-and-tracking/README.md

 - How to make ILC work with noisy errors?
 - Adapt ILC fully to Yanlong's table tennis task.
 Check the different functions in SL for table tennis.
 - Correct paper with new results, change methodology
-- Implement EM and then REPS, PI2 algorithms on MATLAB
+- Implement REPS, PI2 algorithms on MATLAB
 - Test end-point learning ILC
 - Make MATLAB experiments for generalization: DDP, regression, convex hull learning.